 When people think about preparing for retirement, they generally focus on finances.
 However, being prepared for retirement is about more than your financial portfolio and having a retirement budget.
 Retirement is also about navigating aging and the related physical and emotional challenges.

-“When you retire, everything changes,” said Leslie Halstead, an advisor with MassMutual in Glen Allen, Va.
+“When you retire, everything changes,” said Leslie Halstead, a financial professional with MassMutual in Glen Allen, Va.
 “Retirement is similar to any other major life event you may have already experienced – a new career, new home, new child.
 You need to spend a lot of time and effort preparing ahead of time, from all different perspectives, to be ready for that change.”

 A sound retirement plan will involve at least three perspectives: financial, organizational, and emotional planning.